Bannatz/LeechCheck/README.md

 - Pastehub Links Leeching
 - Proxychecker Multithreaded
 - Auto Save (Combos, Proxies (ex.
 Proxies1.txt, Combos1.txt))
+- Added an easy Install.

 **What is Broken Currently ?**:
 - A little bug in Saving the File.

 **What comes with the New Update**:
 - Bug Fixing if i have the time to do it
-- requirements.txt for easy install!
+-
 **What is removed with the New Update**:
 - Comments and Code Clean Up

+**How to use the Installer ?**:
+- chmod +x ./install.sh
+- ./install.sh